salimdotpy/lap-measure/README.md

-# gps-surveyor
+# lap-measure
-Land Survey application using Google map
+Land Area and Perimeter Measure Application using Google Map